The real stakes in the Israel academic boycott debate...

 Joy Wang '16 is a staff writer for the US Section of the HPR.
-A physics concentrator in Kirkland House, her other interests include political theory, science and tech policy, and watching CSPAN.
+A physics concentrator in Kirkland House, her other interests include political theory and science and tech policy.
 When not writing for the HPR, she plays violin and serves as librarian for the Harvard-Radcliffe Orchestra, sings in the Harvard University Choir, and knits.

 The causes of dysfunction in American government run deeper than the ideological divide between the Democratic and Republican Parties.